-Given a security policy's specification of "secure" and "nonsecure" actions, these security mechanisms can prevent the attack, detect the attack, or recover from the attack.
+Given a security policy's specification of "secure" and "nonsecure" actions, security mechanisms can prevent the attack, detect the attack, or recover from the attack.
 The strategies may be used together or separately.

 Prevention means that an attack will fail.
 For example, if one attempts to break into a host over the Internet and that host is not connected to the Internet, the attack has been prevented.
-Typically, prevention involves implementation of mechanisms that users cannot override and that are trusted to be implemented in a correct, unalterable way, so that the attacker cannot defeat the mechanism by changing it.
+Typically, prevention involves implementation of mechanisms that restrict users to specific actions and that are trusted to be implemented in a correct, unalterable way, so that an attacker cannot defeat the mechanism by changing it.
 Preventative mechanisms often are very cumbersome and interfere with system use to the point that they hinder normal use of the system.
 But some simple preventative mechanisms, such as passwords (which aim to prevent unauthorized users from accessing the system), have become widely accepted.
 Prevention mechanisms can prevent compromise of parts of the system; once in place, the resource protected by the mechanism need not be monitored for security problems, at least in theory.

-Detection is most useful when an attack cannot be prevented, but it can also indicate the effectiveness of preventative measures.
-Detection mechanisms accept that an attack will occur; the goal is to determine that an attack is underway, or has occurred, and report it.
+Detection indicates the effectiveness of preventative measures, and is especially useful when an attack cannot be prevented.
+Detection mechanisms accept that an attack will occur; the goal is to determine that an attack is under way, or has occurred, and report it.
 The attack may be monitored, however, to provide data about its nature, severity, and results.
 Typical detection mechanisms monitor various aspects of the system, looking for actions or information indicating an attack.
 A good example of such a mechanism is one that gives a warning when a user enters an incorrect password three times.
 The login may continue, but an error message in a system log reports the unusually high number of mistyped passwords.
 Detection mechanisms do not prevent compromise of parts of the system, which is a serious drawback.
 The resource protected by the detection mechanism is continuously or periodically monitored for security problems.

 Recovery has two forms.
 The first is to stop an attack and to assess and repair any damage caused by that attack.
-As an example, if the attacker deletes a file, one recovery mechanism would be to restore the file from backup tapes.
+As an example, if the attacker deletes a file, one recovery mechanism would be to restore the file from backup media.
 In practice, recovery is far more complex, because the nature of each attack is unique.
 Thus, the type and extent of any damage can be difficult to characterize completely.
 Moreover, the attacker may return, so recovery involves identification and fixing of the vulnerabilities used by the attacker to enter the system.
-In some cases, retaliation (by attacking the attacker's system or taking legal steps to hold the attacker accountable) is part ch_01.fm Page 10 Thursday, October 31, 2002 10:47 AM of recovery.
+In some cases, retaliation (by attacking the attacker's system or taking legal steps to hold the attacker accountable) is part of recovery.
 In all these cases, the system's functioning is inhibited by the attack.
 By definition, recovery requires resumption of correct operation.